Frequently Asked Questions

 will we feed the world's growing population?

 A: First, we can and must produce more food on less land, and we can produce much more fish biomass from better managed fisheries.
 Second, natural ecosystems are essential to maintaining productivity of existing farmland, pasturelands, and marine ecosystems.
 Coral reefs, mangroves and other marine ecosystems provide essential habitat for commercially important fish species.
 Terrestrial ecosystems prevent soil erosion, improve water quality and maintain ground and surface water regimes.
 They also provide habitat for insects, bats and birds that pollinate crops, vegetables and fruit and nut trees.
-Forests put massive amounts of water into the atmosphere through transpiration, which results in rainfall over a much broader area (the western U.S., for example, is dependent in part on the Amazon for its rainfall).
+Forests put massive amounts of water into the atmosphere through transpiration, which results in rainfall over a much broader region (the western U.S., for example, is dependent in part on the Amazon for its rainfall).
 In sequestering carbon and regulating climate, forests are a bulwark against climate change.

 One way or another, the human population will level off this century and humans will of necessity move to sustainable use of natural resources.
 How much nature will be left after that transition depends on how much of nature we protect now.
 We must draw the line somewhere.
 Let's draw it such that both nature and humankind have a better future.